 Thinking of buying or starting a business?
-Simon Lord shares ten B's on why a franchise could be your best financial option
+Get the buzz as Simon Lord shares ten B's on why a franchise could be your best financial option

 People buy a business for all sorts of reasons: to take up a great opportunity; to be their own boss; to work with family or friends; to secure their future; because they’ve been made redundant; to move to a new area; to follow their passion; to buy a job; to create a new lifestyle.